ayushkharya87/CodeIQ/README.md

 🚀 CodeIQ – Smart AI-Driven Code Reviews

-(Replace with your own banner image if needed)

-📌 Overview
-CodeIQ is an AI-powered code review tool built with React.js, Node.js, and Express.js, leveraging the Gemini AI API to provide detailed, insightful, and constructive feedback on:
+CodeIQ is an AI-powered code review tool built with React.js, Node.js, and Express.js, leveraging the Gemini AI API to provide insightful, detailed, and constructive feedback on code quality, security, and performance.

-✅ Code Quality
-✅ Best Practices
-✅ Security Issues
-✅ Performance Optimization
-✅ Scalability & Maintainability
-✨ Features
+📌 Key Features
-✅ AI-powered code analysis using Google’s Gemini API
+🤖 AI-Powered Code Analysis
-✅ Reviews for code quality, security, and efficiency
+Uses Google Gemini API for intelligent code reviews Provides real-time feedback on code quality, security, and efficiency Detects errors and suggests best practices
-✅ Real-time suggestions for improvements
-✅ Error detection and best-practice recommendations
+Offers performance and optimization insights
+🎨 Developer-Friendly UI
-✅ Syntax highlighting with Prism.js
+Syntax highlighting powered by Prism.js
+Intuitive interface for easy navigation
-✅ User-friendly UI for developers
+Seamless experience for developers of all levels
+🚀 Real-Time Code Review
+Paste your code and instantly get AI-driven feedback Works with multiple programming languages

-🛠 Tech Stack
+Helps you write cleaner, more efficient, and secure code 🛠 Tech Stack
 Frontend
 React.js